JCDubs/serverless-cedar-authorisation/README.md

 Reusable AWS CDK constructs for Cedar-based authorization infrastructure:

 - `AuthPolicyStore`: Interface to work with a centralized Cedar authorization policy store
-- `NodejsLambda`: Enhanced Lambda construct with monitoring and authorization
-- `LambdaMonitoring`: Adds standard logging, metrics, and tracing to Lambda functions

 ### common-resources